zebbra/data_aggregator/docs/deployment.md

 bin/users_init
 ```

-to populate the database with admin users.
+to populate the database with some users.

+CAUTION: only use this on non production or development systems.

 ## Staging - @zebbra